Books

 (working title)

-Did you know I was there?
-I saw it all from the hallway.
-I wanted to run to you, hold you, protect you, but I was held back by more men, more hands.
+Did she know I was there?
+Did she know I looked on while the men questioned and clawed?
+How I longed to throw myself in front of her, protect her, but I was held back by more men, more hands.
 Everywhere in my body, I could feel my heart hammering.
-Like the voices, it would not stand still.
-I felt it in my chest, in my ears, in my elbows, knees, tongue.
-Everywhere searching for an opening, some way out.
+It was in my chest, in my ears, in my fingers, knees, tongue.
 Desperate.
-Like an animal gnawing through its leg to break free of a trap.
+Like a fox caught in the jaws of a trap.

-So there would be nothing left to break you.
+Then, there would be nothing left to break her.

-So there would be nothing left for you to break.
+Then there would be nothing left for her to break.